soxueren/atsd/api/sql/README.md

 `entity.tags` is a map object whose properties can be accessed with `{tag-name}` key.

-If there is no record for the specified key, the `entity.tags.{tag-name}` expression returns NULL.
+If there is no record for the specified key, the `entity.tags.{tag-name}` expression returns `NULL`.

 ```sql
 SELECT entity, entity.tags.os, entity.tags.app, avg(value)